 Grains can be stored in an on-farm silo.

-The grain can be stored in your own silos, but the high capital investment required to build a silo does not justify the cost for the majority of farmers.
+The grain can be stored in your own silos, but the high capital investment required to build a silo does not justify the cost for the majority of farmers when selling cereal crops.
 Besides this, you will be personally liable to look and manage the grain in your silo, whereas specialists are employed to do so at co-operative silos.

 Storage in Silo Bags